Our Farms

 Carbon Footprint

-Our farms’ carbon foot print is negative due to our hydro-electric scheme.
+The farm’s carbon foot print is negative due to the hydro-electric scheme.
 We use all renewable energy in our farmhouse, farm buildings and workshops.

 It is very unusual for a livestock farm to have a negative carbon footprint after all the energy used on the farm is taken into account.